Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Introduction

+The topic of shape replication is interesting to study for multiple reasons.
+First is the potential for practical applications, since having even a much more restricted shape replication system could be very useful.
+A nanoscale ``copying machine'' could ease and speed up the production of targeted structures and materials.
+Additionally, we hope that the study of these simpler shape replicators can lead to studies of more complex systems capable of evolution directed by carefully structured selective pressures, which may give more insight into the process of evolution in general and provide additional avenues toward biomimicry and utilizing the power of evolution to design structures.

-We first present a high-level introduction to the models used in this paper, then provide our leader election construction (which we refer to as \emph{frame building}, and finally present the shape replication result.
-Due to space constraints, many of the technical details of the constructions and proofs are located in the appendix.
+This paper is organized as follows.
+In Section \ref{sec:prelims} we present a high-level introduction to the models used in this paper and several definitions used throughout.
+In Section \ref{sec:frame-building} we present our leader election construction (which we refer to as \emph{frame building}), and in Section \ref{sec:rep} we present the shape replication result.
+Note that a preliminary and greatly shortened version of this paper was published in \cite{STAMshapes}.